saiprasannasastry/cronxer/README.md

 - This application only supports the standard cron format with five time fields and a command.
 Special time strings such as "@yearly" are not supported.
 - The cron string should be provided as a single argument enclosed in quotes.
 - The application does not rely on existing cron parser libraries but implements its own logic to parse and expand the cron schedule.
+- The cron parser also returns the next n available jobs